Antelux/ComputerBound/README.md

 So where does the real danger in disabling this option come from, if not from the mod itself?
 From other mods, of course.
 If you're going to disable this option, please be wary of other mods you have installed.
 Generally (from my experience), mods from the official Starbound mod forum should be OK and not be checking for the functions that come along with disabling safeScripts.
-Just be careful and ensure that the mod is trustworthy (perhaps have a look through its code, even).
+Just be careful and ensure that other mods are trustworthy (perhaps have a look through its code, even).

 Other than that, it shouldn't be inherently harmful to use this mod.
 Though, if some kind of security exploit is found, be sure to contact me in some way with the details, since such an exploit is a serious problem.